Characteristic cycles and the microlocal geometry of the Gauss map, I: Appendix: A twistor variant

-By the above twistor reformulation of the vanishing theorem we may perform the constructions from section~\ref{subsec:fouriermukai} not only at $z=1$ but also at $z=0$.
-In this abelianized version our Fourier-Mukai transform reduces to the usual relative Fourier-Mukai transform for coherent sheaves on the abelian scheme $A\times V \rightarrow V$ (see the proof of theorem~\ref{thm:torus-twistor}).
+By the above twistor reformulation we may apply the constructions from section~\ref{subsec:fouriermukai} not only at $z=1$ but also at $z=0$.
+In this case our Fourier-Mukai transform is just the relative Fourier-Mukai transform for coherent sheaves on the abelian scheme $A\times V \rightarrow V$ (see the proof of theorem~\ref{thm:torus-twistor} below).

 To see what we have gained from this, let $U\subseteq E(A)$ be the complement of a finite union of translates of proper linear subvarieties, and consider $U_z = U\cap \lambda^{-1}(z)$ for~$z\in \bbA^1(\bbC)$.
 Let